Sparse estimation in Ising Model via penalized Monte Carlo methods: Details of implementation

+In the rest of this section we discuss computational complexity of our method.
 The computational cost of a single step of the Gibbs sampler is dominated by computing probability \eqref{eq:gibbs}, which is of the order $O(r)$, where $r$ is the maximal degree of vertices in a graph related to the stationary distribution.
 In the paper we focus on estimation of sparse graphs, so the proposed $\lambda _i$'s have to be sufficiently large to make $\hth _i$'s sparse.
 Therefore, the degree $r$ is rather small and the computational cost of generating $Y^1,\dots,Y^m$ is of order $O(m)$.
 Next, we need to compute $\ell^m_n(\th)$ and its gradient.
 For an arbitrary Markov chain the cost of these computation is of the order $O(d^2m)$.
 But when we use single site updates as in the Gibbs sampler we can reduce it to $O(dm)$ by remembering which coordinate of $Y^k$ where updated.
 Indeed, if we know that only the $r$ coordinates are updated in the step $Y^k\to Y^{k+1},$ then

 Finally, it is well-known that FISTA \citep{FISTA} achieve accuracy $\epsilon$ in $O({\epsilon}^{\frac{1}{2}})$ steps.
 So, the total cost of computing the solution for single $\lambda_i$ with precision $\epsilon$ is of order $O({\epsilon}^{\frac{1}{2}}md)$.
 The further reduction of the cost can be obtained using sparsity of $\hat\theta_{i-1}$ in computing $\ell^m_n(\th)$ and its gradient, and introducing active variables inside the FISTA algorithm.